The Prosecution of a Case

 Watch this video to learn how a typical felony case progresses through Superior Court and appeals.

 For strategic, practical, or other reasons, the District Attorney’s Office may elect to not present evidence for the felony offense and the case will be dismissed.
 This, however, does not necessarily mean the case is over.
+Also for strategic or practical reasons, a defendant may “waive” or give-up their right to a probable cause hearing by signing a document called a “Waiver of Probable Cause Hearing”.
+By waiting a probable cause hearing, the case will be bound over to Superior Court to await indictment or other outcome.

 Once a Grand Jury approves a prosecutor’s Indictment (meaning they issued a “True Bill of Indictment”), the felony case is set on an Administrative docket.
 These Admin dockets allow the State and defense the opportunity to periodically check in on cases to review evidence and plea negotiations.
 If a case is not resolved in Admin court, the case is continued to a trial calendar and the State will prepare for trial.